prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 Billionaires in 19th century were made from oil, steel & electricity, like [John D. Rockefeller, Andrew Carnegie and J. P. Morgan](https://en.wikipedia.org/wiki/The_Men_Who_Built_America).
 And billionaires of 20th century like Elon Musk, Jeff Bezos and Mark Zuckerberg have build companies riding the internet wave.
 It was a [digital land grab](https://www.technologyreview.com/2000/03/01/236418/digital-land-grab/).

-> And let's also take a moment & realize that, obviously there are thousands of other people also who have impacted many lives and made single digit billions or hundreds of millions riding the internet wave.
+> And let's also take a moment & realize that, obviously there are thousands of other people also who have impacted many lives and made single digit billions or hundreds or tens of millions riding the internet wave.

 <br/>